tillrobin/iMGMC/creation-cataloge-pipeline.md

 **3. Removel of contaminated host**

-We use bbmap the mouse reference genom from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).
+We use bbmap the mouse and the reference mouse genome from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).

     # for each Sample ($SampleName) with ReadR1 ($Fastq_R1) and ReadR2 ($Fastq_R2) we preform:
 	bbmap.sh -Xmx50g usejni=t unpigz=t threads=10 fast=t \